- Glutathione is an antioxidant that is produced by the body.

 - Supporting your immune system (2)

-- Producing proteins such as sex hormone-binding globulin, and elements such as magnesium, which are helpful for your health.
+- Producing proteins such as sex hormone-binding globulin, and elements such as magnesium, which are helpful for your health and wellness.

 In addition to your body’s own glutathione, you can also get the powerful antioxidant from foods like asparagus, avocado, and cucumber (3).